 The Bill would allow court documents to be served on an owners corporation by being left with the chairperson or strata manager whose address has been recorded as the owners corporation’s address for service of notices and by posting it to the owners corporation at that address and at the address of the building.

-The Bill would also allow owners corporations and executive committees to serve documents by email on those who have given an email address for service of notices.
+The Bill would also allow owners corporations and strata committees to serve documents by email on those who have given an email address for service of notices.

 The Bill would further allow an owners corporation to have recorded on the common property title the address of the chairperson for the service of notices.